shivansh2310/kaprekar-Constant/README.md

-# Implemnatation of kaprekar-Constant using python
+# implementation of kaprekar-Constant using python